AmrAbdulrahman/gmail-notifier/README.md

 ## Develope/Debug
 - Test as app, with DeveloperTools opened.
-  - vim index.js
+  - on the repo root
-  - set DevelopmentMode = true
+  - create dev.js that exports JSON with key developmentMode = True/False
   - npm start

 ## Package